cerfacs-globc/icclim/doc/source/how_to/dask.rst

    -  This bootstrap is scientifically important when percentile thresholds are computed on a reference period that overlaps the study period, especially for ETCCDI-style percentile-based extreme indices such as the 10th and 90th percentile temperature indices.
-If the exact overlap treatment is too expensive for your dask setup, ``bootstrap=False`` can be used as a pragmatic performance workaround.
+For dask-backed percentile count indices, icclim automatically uses a tiled reliability path to avoid one huge bootstrap graph.
+If the exact overlap treatment is still operationally impossible, a user may explicitly choose ``bootstrap=False`` only for fast exploratory assessment.
+This disables the overlap correction, so percentile-based results can be scientifically biased and should not be treated as the corrected final result.
+   -  Expert configuration: lower ``ICCLIM_BOOTSTRAP_SAFE_TILE_MEMORY`` (default: ``2GB``) to reduce peak memory further, for example ``ICCLIM_BOOTSTRAP_SAFE_TILE_MEMORY=512MB``.
+      This creates more spatial tiles and can be slower, but each tile asks dask to keep less bootstrap working data in memory.
+   -  Expert diagnostics: ``ICCLIM_BOOTSTRAP_SAFE_TILE_CELLS`` overrides the
+      memory-derived tile size with an explicit maximum number of spatial cells per tile. ``ICCLIM_BOOTSTRAP_MODE=default`` disables the safe tiled path and keeps the legacy dask graph path for comparison only.

 Worker chatterbox syndrome - Dashboard
 ======================================